- Review Core and Major Requirements (refer to the CAP Registration Guide distributed by your Advisor in UNV 101).

 - If you have not taken a Learning Community, you MUST register for one for the spring.

 Students should also plan on re-taking any course in which an “F” grade was received during the fall or spring semester.
-Please review the Recomputation Policy or see your adviser for further information.
+Please review the Recomputation Policy or see your Advisor for further information.

 Students generally register for between 12 and 17 credits per semester.
-Students on academic probation (below a 2.0 cumulative GPA) must adhere to the following guidelines:
+Students on academic probation (below a 2.0 cumulative GPA)are restricted to taking 12-14 credits.

 Many students choose to take courses over the summer months.
-There are 2 options when it comes to summer courses: taking courses at Pace, or taking courses at another institution.
+There are two options: 1) taking courses at Pace; or 2) taking courses at another institution.

 - Registration for the summer semester begins in mid-March.